 Disposable lenses: Disposable lenses are lenses that are designed to be thrown away after a certain amount of wear.
 This might be on a daily, weekly, or monthly basis, depending on the type your eye doctor recommends for you.
 These lenses are made of a thinner material than regular soft contact lenses and have a higher water content.
 Because they are thrown away and replaced regularly, they offer a lower risk of eye problems that can otherwise develop from a build-up of protein and lipid deposits on lenses.
 Unless you use the daily disposable lenses, these contacts still need to be taken out at night and cleaned.

 Cosmetic lenses: Also known as "tinted" lenses, these contact lenses alter the appearance of the eye colour.
 These can look very natural and can make light-coloured eyes look darker or dark-coloured eyes look lighter.
-Several other interesting effects are also available.
-If you buy lenses that are made purely for cosmetic reasons and do not correct your vision, you do not need a prescription to purchase them in Canada.
-Prescription contact lenses with tints are also available.
+Several other interesting effects are also available, as well as prescription contact lenses with tints.
 Consult your local optical store for more details.